igaiga/el-training/docs/el-training.md

   - Run it and commit the modified set of files.
   - Since there will be a lot of changed files, you should separate the commit that sets up Rubocop from the commit that modifies the files.
 - The next time you write codes, you can use the rubocop command to inspect it.
+- Create PR and merge the branch.

-- Install GitHub Actions so that RuboCop will run when you create a PR.
+- Install GitHub Actions as CI so that RuboCop will run when you create a PR.

 ```.github/workflows/ruby.yml
 name: Ruby